realthunder/asm3-wiki/Topological-Naming.md

 is called `ComplexGeoData`.
 It has been extended to include an optional `ElementMap`, with the following new APIs in both C++ and Python,

-* `setElementName(element,name, prefix=None, postfix=None, overwrite=False)`.
+* `setElementName(element,name, postfix=None, overwrite=False)`.
 It is used to assign a new
-  `name` to an `element` with optional prefix and/or postfix, e.g. `setElementName('Edge1','e1')`.
+  `name` to an `element` with optional postfix, e.g. `setElementName('Edge1','e1')`.
 An element can have multiple names, but a name can only be associated to one element.
   You can overwrite existing mapping by the `overwrite ` parameter.
-The purpose of prefix and postfix is to make it easy for the caller to form meaningful names, such as use the prefix to identify operation, and postfix to identify modification.
-More importantly, as the name gets longer, `ComplexGeoData` allows the caller to compress the name using string has, but it will ensure that the prefix and postfix remains the same, for more advanced applications like deducing modified elements, etc. More details about string hashing will be given in later section
+The purpose of postfix is to make it easy for the caller to form meaningful names, such as use the postfix to identify operation, and mark modifications.
+More importantly, as the name gets longer, `ComplexGeoData` allows the caller to compress the name using string hash, but it will ensure that the postfix remains the same, for more advanced applications like deducing modified elements, etc. More details about string hashing will be given in later section.

 * `getElementName(name,reverse=False)`.
 Returns the original element name by the given `name`, or, the other way around if `reverse` is true.